Big Celebrity Detox star Princess Olga almost stole King Charles from future Camilla

 Net worth: £1.2 million

 Martin is best known for starring in Homes Under The Hammer since 2003.
-Reports say he had a near-death experience with just hours to live during his appearance on The Big Celebrity Detox 2023!
+He reveals on The Big Celebrity Detox 2023 that he had a near-death experience with just hours to live after undergoing emergency heart surgery.

 He also hosts the Talkradio show Home Rule with Martin Roberts, where he chats about property.
 In November 2016, Roberts was a contestant on I’m a Celebrity…Get Me Out of Here! but was sent home after 15 days.